libgit2/libgit2/docs/conventions.md

 	int b);
 ```

-Indent with tabs; set your editor's tab width to 4 for best effect.
+Indent with tabs; set your editor's tab width to eight for best effect.

 Avoid trailing whitespace and only commit Unix-style newlines (i.e. no CRLF
 in the repository - just set `core.autocrlf` to true if you are writing code